Prof. Dr. Heinz Billing dies on 4 January 2017 at the age of 102

 - Scientific visualization of data and processes

-A jury selects one contribution for the Heinz-Billing-Award for the advancement of computational science.
+A jury selects one contribution for the Heinz Billing Prize for the advancement of computational science.
 The award ceremony will take place during the scientific fall meeting of the Max Planck Society.
 The candidate receives a certificate and an endowment of € 5.000.